Baked Bacon Recipe – How to Bake Bacon Two Ways

 Cook a whole pound of bacon even it you’re not planning on using that much.
 Store what you don’t use in the refrigerator or freezer.
 It thaws out quickly and is ready to use in recipes.
 For ways to use baked bacon, check out the recipes below.

-After baked bacon has drained and cooled, put it in a zip-top bag in the refrigerator or freezer to use at a later date.
-In the refrigerator, it should last 4 to 5 days and in the freezer, 3-4 months.
+Refrigerate/Freeze: After baked bacon has drained and cooled, put it in a zip-top bag in the refrigerator or freezer to use at a later date.
+In the refrigerator, it should last 4 to 5 days and in the freezer for 3 to 4 months.

 - Ricotta flatbread with bacon, squash, apples and maple pepitas (a delicious fall festival of flavors)